How to survive the Dutch winter: weather, clothing, and more

 How to make the most of a Dutch winter

-Christmas in the Netherlands is a whole new experience for those coming from the southern hemisphere.
-This is especially true of Christmas markets, which have an array of delicious food and drinks you need to try!
+Christmas in the Netherlands is a whole new experience for those from the southern hemisphere.
+This is especially true of Christmas markets, which have various delicious food and drinks you need to try!

 a-group-of-friends-drinking-hot-chocolate-at-a-christmas-market-in-the-netherlands

 If you have kids, the Dutch have mastered many family-friendly winter activities.
 Outdoor ice rinks pop up all over the country, which are great fun regardless of your age.
-Even better — the Dutch canals sometimes freeze over for ice-skating too!
+Even better — some Dutch canals freeze over for ice-skating, too!

 READ MORE | Seven breathtaking places to hike around the Netherlands this winter